kuzudb/kuzu-docs/docs/cypher/data-manipulation-clauses/delete.md

 ```

 ## Detach Delete
-`DELETE` can only delete node that does not have any relationship.
-To delete a node and all its relationships, use `DETACH DELETE`.
+`DELETE` can only delete nodes that do not have any relationships.
+To delete a node and all of its relationships with
+a single clause, use `DETACH DELETE`.

 ```
 MATCH ()-[e]->() RETURN COUNT(e) AS num_rels;